careydevelopment/carey-validation/README.md

 In the code above, `errorMessages` is an array of strings representing all errors on the entire form.

 You can get all errors with the help of the `ValidationService` class provided in this library.
-For example:
+For example:<br/>
 `let basicInfoForm: FormGroup = basicInfoComponent.basicInfoFormGroup;`<br/>
 `let errorMessages: string[] = this.validationService.validateForm(basicInfoForm);`